Ginger Snaps Baking Affairs

 The chocolate flavor is intense in both the cake batter and in the small batch of chocolate buttercream that's made specifically for this one-layer chocolate cake recipe.

-Looking for a larger cake?
-Check out my chocolate layer cake or this oreo chocolate cake.
+If you need a larger cake for a special gathering, then check out my best moist chocolate cake recipe or this oreo chocolate cake!

 Jump to: